hapax/hapax.github.io/assets/problem-time.md

 believe only in the existence of people they have met.

-Solipsism would not be crazy if you were the only sentient being in a world of bugs.
+Solipsism would not be crazy if you were the only sentient being in a world of amoebae or dust.
-In that case, you would have no reason to believe that the bugs had anything like your inner experience.
+You would not need a theory of mind to explain their behaviour.
-But in a world of beings whose complexity of behaviour resembles yours, an inability to directly access their mental states does not make the existence of these mental states suspect.
+But in a world of beings whose behavioural complexity matches our own, mental states we cannot access remain the best explanation for their behaviour.
-In fact, mental states remain the best explanation for that behaviour.
+Solipsists may be good Cartesians, retaining only those ontological commitments that might not be spoofed by a malicious Cartesian demon, but they are terrible scientists.
-Solipsists may be good Cartesians,
+Solipsism does not appeal because it is explanatory, but because it is all that survives the scorched-earth epistemic program of Cartesian doubt.